Middle School Curriculum

 Our innovative Middle School curriculum encompasses Form-based themes for each of the three years:

-- The Second Form theme is “Finding your voice/qualities you admire in others.”
-Boys consider this question while evaluating literary, historical, and present-day people.
+Form II: “Finding your voice/qualities you admire in others” Boys consider this question while evaluating literary, historical, and present-day people.

 Academic Support at Belmont Hill School